5 Things to Know About the iPadOS 13.4.5 Update

 Apple’s confirmed an iPadOS 13.4.5 update and the firmware is currently in beta ahead of a release for the iPad, iPad Pro, iPad Air, and iPad mini.

-iPadOS 13.4.5 is another maintenance upgrade (x.x) for iPadOS and we expect it to bring under-the-hood improvements to the the operating system.
+iPadOS 13.4.5 is yet another maintenance upgrade (x.x) for iPadOS and we expect it to bring under-the-hood improvements to the the operating system.

-We don’t have an official iPadOS 13.4.5 release date yet though we suspect it’ll arrive in the near future to correct issues from the previous versions of iPadOS 13.
+We don’t have an official iPadOS 13.4.5 release date yet and it could stay in beta testing for several weeks.

 iPad users who don’t want to wait for the official release don’t have to.
 The iPadOS 13.4.5 update is available to try right now via Apple’s beta program.